diwic/dbus-rs/dbus-codegen/README.md

 # Usage

+This code can be used both as a library and as a binary executable.

+## Binary executable

-Once you have installed dbus-codegen-rust, use the following command to import your XML:
+Once you have installed dbus-codegen-rust (`cargo install dbus-codegen`), use the following command to import your XML:

 ```
 dbus-codegen-rust < mydefinition.xml